 Glacier National Park is a hiker and trail runner’s paradise, with over 700 miles of trails.
 For those looking for some road running or gentler trail running options, here are our recommendations for running in Glacier National Park.
 We’ve also included a couple of options just outside the park, in Hungry Horse and Kalispell.
 PRO TIP: Glacier National Park is famous for its wildflowers…more than 1,000 species in summer!

 NOTE: Glacier is bear, moose and mountain goat country, so special safety measures must be taken.
 Running is different than walking or hiking.
 When you encounter an animal at running speed, they are more likely to feel threatened.
 With so much wildlife in the park, it is not the ideal place for running.
-If you are going to run Park Rangers recommend running in groups, making lots of noise, carrying bear spray, and choose trails that are open with good visibility and high traffic (like the one featured below).
+If you are going to run, Park Rangers recommend running in groups, making lots of noise, carrying bear spray, and choose trails that are open with good visibility and high traffic (like the ones featured below).
 Before your first run or hike, check in at a Visitors Center or Ranger Station to learn about the current wildlife activity.

 Going-to-the-Sun Road.
 The main road through the park.
 This scenic road cuts through the rugged terrain and in an incredible feat of engineering.
 It is runnable, but very hilly in sections and also very crowded with cars in season — and often lacks a shoulder.
 If running on the Going-to-the-Sun Road, it is best to go early or off-peak (though the road is closed in winter).